Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/README.md

 Follow [README-use-keyvault-certificate.md](README-use-keyvault-certificate.md) to know how to use this option.

 ### Step 4: Running the sample

- For command line run the next commands:
+ To run the samlple, run the next commands:
 ```console
     cd 4-WebApp-Your-API\4-1-MyOrg\TodoListService
     dotnet run